havsalazar/Inventory-Manager-Backend/README.md

 Let's get to the important part:

 This project uses NestJS and therefore TypeScript.
 The database being used is SQLite (you can change it to any supported by TypeORM).
-The documentation will be generated using Swagger (yet to be implemented).

 You could find the frontEnd here [InventoryFront](https://github.com/havsalazar/Inventory-Manager-FrontEnd)

 ## Installation